Lucascoorek/webp_conv/readme.md

 $ npm install
 ```

 Conversion will preserve folder structure and convert only files you define with imageExtensions const.
-Files with other extensions will be pasted to new compressed version of the folder.
+All files, also with other extensions will be copied to new compressed version of the folder.

 ```javascript
 const imageExtensions = "jpg,jpeg,png";